-Malaysian leader Mahathir won't be sworn in as prime minister on Thursday
+Malaysia's Najib raises doubt that Mahathir will succeed him

-KUALA LUMPUR (Reuters) - Mahathir Mohamad, who pulled off a stunning general election win, will not be sworn in as the new prime minister of Malaysia on Thursday, a spokesman for the King’s palace said, but gave no reason for the change in schedule.
+UMNO is the dominant party in Najib’s Barisan Nasional (BN) coalition, which has ruled Malaysia without interruption for the six decades since independence from Britain.
+The BN coalition took 79 seats.

-Mahathir had said shortly after declaring victory that the King would sign his letter of appointment as prime minister of Malaysia’s constitutional monarchy during a ceremony at the royal palace in the capital, Kuala Lumpur on Thursday.
+Najib’s comments on the issue of who succeed him added to uncertainty after a spokesman for the king’s palace said Mahathir would not be sworn in as prime minister on Thursday.

-But palace authorities said there would be no such event and a spokesman for Mahathir, the 92-yer-old veteran former prime minister, said he had not heard from the palace and had no plan to go there.
+Mahathir said after declaring victory overnight that the king would sign his letter of appointment on Thursday.

-Mahathir’s opposition alliance won the simple majority it required to form a new government in Wednesday’s polls, a stunning result that will end six decades of rule by a coalition he once led.
+Few had expected Mahathir to prevail against a coalition that has long relied on the support of the country’s ethnic-Malay majority.

-Mahathir appeared jubilant and sprightly at a news conference claiming victory overnight.
+However, he joined hands with Anwar, his one-time protege, and together their alliance exploited public disenchantment over the cost of living and a multi-billion-dollar scandal that has dogged Najib since 2015.

-Najib began an address to media in the late morning.
-A member of his cabinet said they would accept the will of the people.
+Mahathir has promised to seek a royal pardon for Anwar if they win the election and, once Anwar is free, to step aside and let him become prime minister.

-The stunning election outcome was expected to ruffle financial markets that were expecting a comfortable win for Najib and the BN.
+The stunning election outcome was expected to ruffle financial markets that had been expecting a comfortable win for Najib and the BN.

 Malaysia’s currency weakened in offshore trading on Thursday, with the ringgit one-month non-deliverable forward falling 1.7 pct.
 The U.S.-traded iShares MSCI Malaysia ETF fell 6 percent.